agiza/stream-video-player/readme.txt

 == Changelog ==

+= 1.1.2 =
+A fix to the QuickTag Generator, it's working great now, thanks again to Paul Landers.

 = 1.1.1 =
 As a typical major release there is always a chance to mess up the code, and on version 1.1.0 was made a little mistake that it's fixed on this release, many thanks to Paul Landers and Rick Maisano for reporting the bug.